ConservationInternational/trends.earth/LDMP/help/source/documentation/calculate.rst

     The provided boundaries are from `Natural Earth
     <http://www.naturalearthdata.com>`_, and are in the `public domain
     <https://creativecommons.org/publicdomain>`_.
 The boundaries and names
-    boundaries and names used, and the designations used, in Trends.Earth do not imply official endorsement or acceptance by Conservation International Foundation, or by its partner organizations and contributors.
+    used, and the designations used, in Trends.Earth do not imply official endorsement or acceptance by Conservation International Foundation, or by its partner organizations and contributors.

-    If using Trends.Earth for official purposes, it is recommended that users choose a boundary provided by the national statistics office of your country.
+    If using Trends.Earth for official purposes, it is recommended that users choose an official boundary provided by the designated office of their country.

 .. image:: /static/documentation/calculate/image027.png